openstack/kuryr-kubernetes/doc/source/installation/devstack/ovn_support.rst

 Another deployment option is the nested-vlan where containers are created inside OpenStack VMs by using the Trunk ports support.
-Thus, first we need to deploy an undercloud devstack environment with the needed components to create VMs (e.g., Glance, Nova, Neutron, Keystone, ...), as well as the needed OVN configurations such as enabling the trunk support that will be needed for the VM.
+Thus, first we need to deploy an undercloud DevStack environment with the needed components to create VMs (e.g., Glance, Nova, Neutron, Keystone, ...), as well as the needed OVN configurations such as enabling the trunk support that will be needed for the VM.
 And then install the overcloud deployment inside the VM with the kuryr